DPSO/DPSO1970/addons/cba_settings/README.md

 # About

 CBA Settings Static Addon Userconfig.
-Does not conform to DPSO Mods naming, made from [template](https://github.com/CBATeam/CBA_A3/tree/master/template/cba_settings_userconfig) provided by CBA.
+Does not conform to dpso Mods naming, made from [template](https://github.com/CBATeam/CBA_A3/tree/master/template/cba_settings_userconfig) provided by CBA.

 ### Authors